 Nast featured an imaginary local brouhaha in his cartoon The Chinese Question.

-Nast places an angry, defiant Columbia front and center to confront the Workingmen menace and she serves as a reminder of America’s values.
+In the cartoon, Nast places an angry, defiant Columbia front and center to confront the Workingmen menace.
+As she does in all Nast’s cartoons, Columbia serves as a reminder of America’s values.
 She stands over a crouched and defeated Chinese man.
 In addition, Nast utilizes what would become a favorite technique — to plaster current controversy on a wall of public protest.
-On the wall, all the various forms of hate speech spouted against the Chinese, could be read and considered.
+On the wall all the various forms of hate speech spouted against the Chinese could be read and considered.

-Chinese are in kind referred to as “coolies” “slaves,” “paupers” and “rat eaters.”
-Rat eaters in particular became a favorite and virulent Chinese stereotype deployed to great effect, especially on the West Coast, in order to dehumanize the Chinese and affirm their “otherness.”
+Chinese are in kind referred to as “coolies,” “slaves,” “paupers,” and “rat eaters.”
+Rat eaters, in particular, became a favorite and virulent Chinese stereotype deployed to great effect, especially on the West Coast.
+The posters exclaim and dehumanize the Chinese and affirm their “otherness.”
 “Barbarians” and “heathens” are additional descriptive terms prominently displayed.
 The placards pronounce the Chinese as the “lowest and vilest of human race,” “vicious and immoral” declares another.
 Nast’s wall is an effective tool.
-It collects the hate speech used within the local white labor community.
-Each layer of verbal expression collects and builds like pounds in a pressure cooker.
-Workingmen would stop at no insult to rid themselves of the Chinese menace.
+It collects the hate speech used and witnessed within the local white labor community and regurgitates it into a printed form, giving it additional legitimacy.
+Each layer of verbal expression collects and builds like within a pressure cooker.
+Workingmen would stop at no insult to rid themselves of the emerging Chinese menace and threat.
 The Chinese must go.
 “Their importation must be stopped.”
-Nast plastered the prejudice for all to see their ugly truth, and consider the lie.
+Nast plastered the street dialogue – the prejudice for all to see their collective ugly truth and consider the lie.

 Whipped up by the Tammany frenzy is New York’s version of the Workingmen’s Party.
-Led by Nast’s quintessential brawny Irish leader, they angrily turn the corner toward Columbia and the Chinese man.
-Nast dresses his thugs as would-be gentlemen – his Irish brute wears a waistcoat and top hat.
+Led by Nast’s quintessential brawny Irish leader, the mob angrily turn the corner toward Columbia and the Chinese target.
+Nast dresses his thugs as would-be gentlemen.
+His Irish brute wears a waistcoat and top hat.
 The high fashion does not change his savage character or propensity for violence.

 Nast’s audience understood the significance of Columbia’s inclusion.
-She appears in Nast cartoons with great effect, and is a formidable challenger to thwart Tweed.
+She appears in Nast’s cartoons with great effect and is a formidable, if not heroic challenger to thwart Tweed.
 Having fought and won many battles, she alone has the wherewithal to protect an emotionally defeated Chinese man.
+Columbia is a veteran of these battles.
 Slumped against a wall, framed by “heathen,” “idolater,” and exclamations of paganism, he is confused and helpless against this onslaught of white terror and oppression.
 He raises one knee to support a clutched hand and lowered head.
 His eyes are closed and his expression is one of utter despair.
 Columbia’s long tresses toss as she turns her head, alerted to the approaching mob.
-Her tiara is marked U.S. Her right hand gently touches the head of the crouched Chinese man.
+Her tiara is marked “U.S.” Her right hand gently touches the head of the crouched Chinese man.
 Columbia’s left hand rises above her waist and over her heart into a fist.
 Her neckline bears a shield of America’s stars and stripes.
 Her expression is resolute.
 She will not stand for what is about to go down.
 She addresses the mob, “Hands off, gentlemen!
 America means fair play for all men.”
 Columbia is Nast’s voice.

 Columbia defended the downtrodden before.
 Consider how Nast uses her for “And Not This Man?” on August 5, 1865.

 Here, as in the Chinese Question, Columbia advocates for civil rights, this time for a wounded African American Civil War veteran.
 Although seriously wounded, he stands erect.
-He possess a quiet dignity.
-Columbia touches him at the shoulder, and invites him to step up for consideration as an American.
+He possesses a quiet and embattled dignity.
+Columbia touches him at the shoulder and invites him to step up for consideration for acceptance as an American.
 She is speaking to his legislative detractors who appear on an accompanying page.

 In Nast’s Chinese Question, Columbia touches the head of the Chinese man.
 Although he Is able-bodied, he cannot stand on his two legs, he is unable to face his accusers as a whole man, even with Columbia by his side.

-Nast has intentionally weakened the Chinese man in the face of the mob.
-The question is why.
-Is it to evoke empathy for the Chinese man, is it to make the mob look worse than what they were?
+Nast has intentionally weakened the Chinese man in the face of the mob, and for viewers, the question is why.
+Is it to evoke empathy for the Chinese man or is it to make the mob look despicable ?
 Could Nast have drawn the Chinese with more dignity?
 The Irish were afraid of labor competition.
-Struggling to get established in America the Irish organized in their new home and resolved that they would not suffer the oppression they experienced in their homeland of Ireland.
-As Timothy Meagher has noted, the Irish had no history of prejudice or exhibited any racist behavior in Ireland.
+Struggling to get established in America, the Irish organized in their new country and resolved that they would not suffer the oppression they experienced in their former Ireland.
+As Timothy Meagher noted, the Irish had no history of prejudice or exhibited any racist behavior in Ireland.
 They possessed, Meagher suggests, all of the sensitivities necessary to be empathetic to others who were oppressed.
-But in nineteenth century Ireland, the Irish had learned that organization and activism produced results, albeit limited.
+But in nineteenth-century Ireland, the Irish had learned that organization and activism produced results, albeit limited.

 The Irish were hostile to all competitors including other ethnicities.
 They fought with Germans and Chinese.
-Real fear existed that a “powerful Republican Party and rich industrialists, would over power the Irish” (223).
+Real fear existed that a “powerful Republican Party and rich industrialists, would overpower the Irish” (223).
 Meagher notes that the New York Times was exasperated with the Irish, writing in 1880, “the hospitable and generous Irishman has almost no friendship for any race but his own.
-As laborer and politician he detests the Italian.
-Between him and the German American citizen there is great gulf fixed…but the most naturalized thing for the Americanized Irishman is to drive out all other foreigners, whatever may be their religious tenets” (223).
-Observations such as these, Meagher suggests, establish that tensions went beyond Irish-African American tension and violence.
+As laborer and politician, he detests the Italian.
+Between him and the German-American citizen, there is a great gulf fixed…but the most naturalized thing for the Americanized Irishman is to drive out all other foreigners, whatever may be their religious tenets” (223).
+Observations such as these, Meagher suggests, establish that tensions went beyond Irish-African-American tension and violence.
 The Chinese were easy targets.

-A few months after the passage of the Chinese Exclusion Act (May, 1882), this small square cartoon shows a U.S. Custom House official scrutinizing his law books in an attempt to define or clarify the ethnicity of four Asian men appealing for entry into the United States.
+A few months after the passage of the Chinese Exclusion Act (May 1882), this small square cartoon shows a U.S. Customs House official scrutinizing his law books in an attempt to define or clarify the ethnicity of four Asian men appealing for entry into the United States.